raulguajardo/branches-merge-demo/README.md

 # branches-merge-demo
-Here's a quick demo on branching and mreging
+Here's not a quick dem on branccching and mreggging

+I am very bad at spelling